Blog - Commercial

 4) Parent company guarantee

-Where the Tenant entity is a subsidiary of a parent or holding company (or a franchisee of a successful franchise business), a Landlord may feel more comfortable requiring a guarantee from the (higher) entity of substance.
+In contrast to a personal guarantee, a parent company guarantee may occur where the Tenant entity is a subsidiary of a parent or holding company (or a franchisee of a successful franchise business).
+Here, a Landlord may feel more comfortable requiring a guarantee from the (higher) entity of substance.

 - For reasons of corporate separation or corporate governance, the parent company may not be in a position to give a guarantee on behalf of its operating company or franchisee.